 The annular rings or a rift sawn board are about 30-60 degrees to the face of the board, but 45 degrees is the most optimum.
 Similar to quarter sawn lumber, rift sawn lumber is also referred to as radial grain.

-The diagram at left highlights the boards that are considered rift sawn.
+The diagram above highlights the boards that are considered rift sawn.
 Since there are very few boards that meet the requirement of 45-degree grain, rift sawn lumber is the most expensive cut.

 A Note About Our Diagrams and Cutting Methods